Wheelchair basketball: 1970s to present

 In 1973, the International Stoke Mandeville Games Federation (ISMGF) established the first sub-section for wheelchair basketball.
 At that time, ISMGF was the world governing body for all wheelchair sports.

-In 1989, ISMGF accepted for its former wheelchair basketball sub-section to be named International Wheelchair Basketball Federation (IWBF).
+In 1989, ISMGF accepted that its former wheelchair basketball sub-section would be known as the International Wheelchair Basketball Federation (IWBF).

 Full independence came in 1993 with the IWBF becoming the world body for wheelchair basketball with full responsibility for development of the sport.
 Over the following years, IWBF membership grew in size, and based on the number of National Organizations for Wheelchair Basketball (NOWBs) with active programs, the international federation configured itself into four geographical zones: Africa, Americas, Asia/Oceania and Europe.

 Wheelchair Basketball World Championship

 World championships for the sport have been held since 1973, with Bruges, Belgium being the first host city.
 Great Britain won the first world championship for men.
 Of the first 11 men's world championships, six were won by the United States (1979, 1983, 1986, 1994, 1998, 2002), two were won by Great Britain (1973, 2018), two were won by Australia (2010, 2014); and once by Israel (1975), France (1990) and Canada (2006).
 Canada has won five of the women's world championship titles (1994, 1998, 2002, 2006, 2014), the United States two (1990, 2010) and the Netherlands one (2018).